Compassion Fatigue: When Caring Costs You Too Much

 "I feel numb.
 I love my dad, but lately, I dread going over there.
 Am I a terrible son?"

-Ethan, let me start with the most important medical opinion I can give you today: You are not a terrible son.
+Ethan, let me start with the most important thing I can tell you today: You are not a terrible son.
 You are a depleted human.
-What you are describing is textbook Compassion Fatigue.
+What you're describing is textbook Compassion Fatigue.

 Vanessa's Response